Fall of the Western Roman Empire: 472–476: final emperors, puppets of the warlords

-From 476: Last Emperor, rump states
+From 476: last emperor, rump states

 By convention, the Western Roman Empire is deemed to have ended on 4 September 476, when Odoacer deposed Romulus Augustulus and proclaimed himself ruler of Italy.
 This convention is subject to many qualifications.
 In Roman constitutional theory, the Empire was still simply united under one emperor, implying no abandonment of territorial claims.
 In areas where the convulsions of the dying Empire had made organized self-defence legitimate, rump states continued under some form of Roman rule after 476.
 Julius Nepos still claimed to be Emperor of the West, and controlled Dalmatia until his murder in 480.
 Syagrius son of Aegidius ruled the Domain of Soissons until his murder in 486.
 The indigenous inhabitants of Mauretania developed kingdoms of their own, independent of the Vandals, and with strong Roman traits.
 They again sought imperial recognition with the reconquests of Justinian I, and they later put up effective resistance to the Muslim conquest of the Maghreb.
 The civitates of Britannia continued to look to their own defence as Honorius had authorized; they maintained literacy in Latin and other identifiably Roman traits for some time although they sank to a level of material development inferior even to their pre-Roman Iron Age ancestors.

 Odoacer began to negotiate with the East Roman (Byzantine) emperor Zeno, who was busy dealing with unrest in the East.
 Zeno eventually granted Odoacer the status of patrician and accepted him as his own viceroy of Italy.
 Zeno, however, insisted that Odoacer had to pay homage to Julius Nepos as the Emperor of the Western Empire.
 Odoacer never returned any territory or real power, but he did issue coins in the name of Julius Nepos throughout Italy.
 The murder of Julius Nepos in 480 (Glycerius may have been among the conspirators) prompted Odoacer to invade Dalmatia, annexing it to his Kingdom of Italy.
-In 488 the Eastern emperor authorized a troublesome Goth, Theoderic (later known as "the Great") to take Italy.
-After several indecisive campaigns, in 493 Theoderic and Odoacer agreed to rule jointly.
-They celebrated their agreement with a banquet of reconciliation, at which Theoderic's men murdered Odoacer's, and Theoderic personally cut Odoacer in half.
+In 488, the Eastern emperor authorized a troublesome Goth, Theodoric (later known as "the Great") to take Italy.
+After several indecisive campaigns, in 493 Theodoric and Odoacer agreed to rule jointly.
+They celebrated their agreement with a banquet of reconciliation, at which Theodoric's men murdered Odoacer's, and Theodoric personally cut Odoacer in half.

 The mostly powerless, but still influential Western Roman Senate continued to exist in the city of Rome under the rule of the Ostrogothic kingdom and, later, the Byzantine Empire for at least another century, before disappearing at an unknown date in the early 7th century.